sfc-aqua/quisp/doc/running-demos.md

 is _completely_ unique to QuISP; the rest come from or extend standard OmNET++ files.

+This file is described in Appendix A.2.2 of Takaaki Matsuo's master's thesis.

 ### `.ini` file

 Especially `omnetpp.ini`.
 This is the main file that drives your